Karl Elsener (inventor)

-Karl Elsener (9 October 1860 - 26 December 1918) was a Swiss cutler, inventor and entrepreneur.
+Karl Elsener (posthumously also known as Karl Elsener I) (9 October 1860 – 26 December 1918) was a Swiss cutler, inventor and entrepreneur.

+Biography

 Karl Elsener completed an apprenticeship as a knife maker in Zug.
-After some journeyman years he opened a factory in Ibach, Switzerland in 1884 for the manufacture of knives and surgical instruments.
+After a period travelling as a wandering journeyman, he opened a factory in Ibach, Switzerland in 1884 for the manufacture of knives and surgical instruments.
 He started production of the Swiss army knife in Switzerland in 1891 and developed his knife manufacturing company into what has become Victorinox.

 From 1912 to 1918 Elsener was a member of the cantonal parliament of the Canton of Schwyz.
 He was married three times.